-[UPDATE: Shortly after this post went live players began completing the Vosik challenge.
-To do so, the fireteam must activate both clean rooms when SIVA Density hits critical mass, and they must use the SIVA charges to activate the rooms.]
+[With Wrath of the Machine the featured raid for the week, we are reposting our Vosik challenge guide.
+To complete the challenge, the fireteam must activate both clean rooms when SIVA Density hits critical mass, and they must use the SIVA charges to activate the rooms.]

 As a surprise release for Destiny players, Bungie has turned on the first challenge mode for the Wrath of the Machine raid: the Vosik challenge.
 Right now players are still trying to figure out what completes the challenge, and, in turn, unlocks special rewards, but any who want to participate in the mystery solving are welcome to do so.